tenaciousT15/tenaciousT15.github.io/databases.md

 - Enforce **data validation and constraints** at the database level to prevent corruption
 - Troubleshoot and optimize **query performance** using indexing and structured access

-One challenge I faced was ensuring that sorting and filtering logic remained efficient as the dataset grew.
+One challenge I faced was ensuring that the schema remained flexible for future enhancements while maintaining current functionality.
 I also showcased strategic thinking in balancing database complexity with mobile performance and user experience.

 ## Course Outcomes Met